How to Make Getting an IV Less Painful

 • Speaking with a family member or caregiver that’s present

-2. Promote hydration
+2. Promote Hydration

 Veins are easier to find – and enter – when they’re hydrated.
 Dehydrated veins are smaller, more difficult to find, and harder to draw blood from or get fluids into, which could lead to repeated insertions and more discomfort.